Belarus–European Union relations: History

 European Economic Commission recognised Belarusian independence in 1991, and Belarus is part of several bilateral and multilateral treaties with the European Union.
 In 1995, Belarus and the European Union signed a Partnership and Cooperation Agreement, but this agreement was not ratified by the EU.
 Belarus is a member of trade relations agreements based on the EU Generalized System of Preferences and the Most favoured nation.
 Belarus is also a part of the EU's Eastern Partnership.

 Belarus-EU relationships began to worsen after the election of Alexander Lukashenko in 1994, with Belarus excluded from the EU's European Neighbourhood Policy as the EU's reaction towards the establishment of an authoritarian regime under President Lukashenko.

 The deterioration of Belarus-EU relationships continued in the 21st century, with the European Union imposing sanctions against Belarusian officials, businessmen and several government-owned companies.
 The sanctions were the results of political repression following mass protests during the 2010 presidential elections, when several members of the political opposition and protesters were imprisoned and condemned to prison terms.

 There are notes of Belarus-EU relations' improvement.
 Belarus has not supported Russia in its aggression towards Ukraine, and released several political prisoners.
 In 2015, the EU suspended most of the sanctions against Belarusian officials.
 In 2016 the travel ban imposed on Lukashenko in 2000 was lifted.
 This decision was praised by Belarusian officials.
 Yet, as noted by both EU officials and international organisations, further improvement has slowed due to ongoing human rights violations and suppression of political opposition that are still present in Belarus.

 In 2019, Lukashenko made his first official visit to the European Union since sanctions ended.
 The EU's Eastern Partnership program and further economic initiatives were discussed in Lukashenko's meeting with Austria's Sebastian Kurz.

 In 2016, two opposition candidates were elected to Belarus' parliament.
 This was marked as a step to democratisation by several EU officials.

-The visa system is functioning between the EU and Belarus, with Schengen visas required for Belarusians wishing to entry the European Union.
+The visa system is functioning between the EU and Belarus, with Schengen visas required for Belarusians wishing to enter the European Union.
 Belarus introduced a visa-free entry for citizens of 70 countries including the EU in 2017.
 In 2019, it was announced that the EU would simplify requirements for obtaining Schengen visas for Belarusians, reducing its costs and time needed for application approval.